PieterjanVerhelst/eel-pdst-analysis/README.md

 			+ `tagID_PRES.csv`: depth data (corrected for depth drift)
 			+ `tagID_TEMP.csv`: temperature data
 			+ `tagID_TEMP_F.csv`: average temperature at sea surface (first 20 m) and daily max depth
+	+ `/dvm_noon:` Files with the calculated noon, based on the DVM behaviour

 * `/external:`
 	+ `/geolocation_input_files:` input files for the geolocation model per eel with lat and lon of release and retrieval or pop-off location